boyangzhao/boyangzhao.github.io/_posts/2021-01-14-mcmc-bayesian-inference.md

 How MCMC solves this is by constructing a Markov chain of $$x$$ values such that the stationary distribution of the chain $$\pi(x)$$ is equal to $$P(x)$$.
-With some derivation, we can show that the general following steps,
+With some derivation, we can show the following general steps,

 **Steps**